phongdang14/P-A_ML_Fall2025_TransformerTeam/README.md

 Members: Valarie Milton, Phong Dang (owner of this repository), Trang Huynh, Eric Borowski, Nageeb Zaman

 ## Motivations
-Classifying supernovae (SNe) is the first step in studying the underlying physics of these energetic events.
+Classifying supernovae (SNe) is essential for the fields of cosmology and high-energy astrophysics.
 In the era of sensitive all-sky surveys which discover many SNe per night, it is not possible to preform spectroscopic classifcation of all of these events as there are significant operational overheads associated with spectroscopy and, for all but the brightest and most nearby events, long exposures are necessary to gather sufficient signal-to-noise ratios to make signinficant claims.
 Therefore, it is necessary to develop a robust, automated method for classifying many SNe from solely photometric data.

 ## Objective
 We perform photometric classifications of SNe using three different ML algorithms: